The most common causes of your furnace not turning on or not heating are:

 1. No power to your furnace: Check the furnace breaker switch at the main breaker panel.
 If the breaker has been tripped, try switching it back on.

-2. The furnace is overheating: All furnaces contain an internal safety mechanism called a high-limit temperature sensor.
+2. The furnace is overheating: All furnaces contain an internal temperature sensor that serves as a safety mechanism.
 If your furnace overheats, this sensor will trip, causing the heat to turn off.
-The furnace may run the fan blower to help cool itself off, or may not carry out any function until the system is reset or has cooled down sufficiently.
+The furnace may continue to run the fan blower to help cool itself off, or may not carry out any function until the system is reset or has cooled down sufficiently.

 Furnaces commonly overheat as a result of the following conditions: